redpelicans/farso/README.md

 `trip-mock` is an HTTP mocking library for nodeJS.

-`trip-mock` is mainly used to realize e2e/human tests of HTTP services.
+`trip-mock` is mainly used to craft e2e/human tests of HTTP services.

 # How does it work?